thisbenrogers/thisbenrogers/README.md

 Currently I'm learning more about TypeScript, Python, and Solidity.

-React and Express, are tools I spend a lot of time with right now.
+React, NextJS, and Express are tools I spend a lot of time with right now.